About NUSSD Courses

 NUSSD courses are structured in an integrated framework constituting of foundation course and domain courses.
 Each course is organized in a modular format, deliverable through modules and sessions that are independent with inter-related components.
 All modules have self-learning components that encourage students to learn the topic independently.
 Module comprises information and practice components, where the students can apply the knowledge learnt in a live context to serve the people.
 The Course modules are interlinked & iterative and help students in building knowledge, skills, and competencies.

-Basic proficiency six courses have been identified as foundational to all 50000 students.
-These include
+Basic proficiency in seven courses has been identified as foundational to all students.
+These include:

 - Youth Leadership & People skills ( Centre for Lifelong Learning, TISS )

 - Working With Communities Leading to Field Practicum ( School of Social Work, TISS )

 After completing the foundation courses, student can choose one of the Domain Courses as per the skill requirement and personal interest.
 These courses are also region specific to respond specific local needs.